GamesCreed

 The Mist consumes all but the flame

-After your first boss fight, you will get an upgrade, the Throwing Dagger, a nifty if limited secondary weapon you can throw.
+After your first boss fight, you will get an upgrade, the Throwing Dagger, a nifty, if limited, secondary weapon you can throw.
 On the other hand, Phoenix Gifts play a major factor when facing off against the mist and offer you a large pool of passive upgrades and an extra ability that can either heal you or harm enemies, for a price, that is.

 If you want to unlock Phoenix Gifts, you will need to pay for them with coins.
 Coins are pretty easy to come by, as you can find them hidden in pots.
 These pots can be a bit tricky to spot as they do blend into the environment.
 This does seem to be intentional as they make the player explore the environment more and, in turn, unlock more of the game’s story.
-Also, Phoenix Gifts are pretty powerful, and it wouldn’t be that fun if you can just mince all your enemies.
+Also, Phoenix Gifts are pretty powerful, and it wouldn’t be that fun if you could just mince all your enemies.

 As stated earlier, you can’t simply backtrack in Nocturnal, and with all the game’s lore and coins being hidden throughout its environments, it is pretty clear that Nocturnal is not just meant to be a one-and-done game.
 You’re meant to play it multiple times until you fully piece together its story.
-The game does get easier with every death, but it’s definitely not for the impatient.
+The game does get easier with every death, but it’s not for the impatient.

 Nocturnal, PC, Review, Gameplay, Screenshots, GamesCreed